ros-navigation/docs.nav2.org/docs/configuration_and_development/first_time_robot_setup_guide/urdf/setup_urdf.md

     This section aims to provide you with a beginner-friendly introduction to building URDFs for your robot.
 If you would like to learn more about URDF and XAcro, we suggest for you to have a look at the official [URDF Documentation](http://wiki.ros.org/urdf)

-Now that we have our project workspace set up, let’s dive straight into writing the URDF.
+Now that we have our project workspace set up, let's dive straight into writing the URDF.
 Below is an image of the robot we will be trying to build.

 <div markdown="span" class="flex-images">
   ![](images/base-bot_1.png)